 Many of Omaha’s ‘newcomers’ may be unaware of the enormous amount of work local resident Bill Freeth has put into Omaha on behalf of its residents over the past 30 years.

-For the past 25 years Bill had spent his holidays at Northland beaches, but due to a booking error had to spend one holiday at Waiheke which was a disaster, so the couple decided to look north for a place to buy.
+For the past 25 years, Bill had spent his holidays at Northland beaches but due to a booking error had to spend one holiday at Waiheke which was a disaster so the couple decided to look north for a place to buy.
 Omaha was as far as he got.
 Bill and Joan were not the first purchasers of sections, however.
-Within a month of the release of Stage One, which included Broadlands Drive, Mieklejohn Way, Darroch Slope and Kitty Frazer Lane, about 75 per cent of the sections where sold, and the couple had to find a ‘for sale’ sign on a section they liked, then take it to the site office to complete their property purchase.
-Bill paid $5600 for a section in Meiklejohn Way and built his house – the fifth completed at Omaha, in 1973.
+Within a month of the release of Stage One, which included Broadlands Drive, Meiklejohn Way, Darroch Slope and Kitty Frazer Lane, about 75 per cent of the sections were sold and the couple had to find a ‘for sale’ sign on a section they liked, then take it to the site office to complete their property purchase.
+Bill paid $5,600 for a section in Meiklejohn Way and built his house, the fifth completed at Omaha, in 1973.

 There was great camaraderie in those days, Bill says, and fellow ‘Omaharians’ could include solicitors to truck drivers, doctors and everything in between.

 Friday night gatherings were memorable and the residents started getting things happening by pitching in to plant trees – there were only three existing trees on this otherwise barren and windswept subdivision.